huggingface/transformers/examples/flax/language-modeling/README.md

 git clone https://huggingface.co/<your-username>/norwegian-roberta-base
 ```

-To setup all relevant files for trairing, let's go into the cloned model directory.
+To setup all relevant files for training, let's go into the cloned model directory.

 ```bash
 cd norwegian-roberta-base